 The tour passes over relatively level ground, and is perfect for anyone with an interest in history and archaeological monuments.
 The trail takes you past the 12th century Vankica Church, and Farstorp Church which is considered one of the best-preserved medieval churches in the region.
 The Iron-Age grave field Mala stenar is also well worth a stop.

-Maps of the trails are available at Hovdala Castle.
-You can also download the map of the 37 km
+Maps of the trails are available at Medborgarkontoret in the City Hall of Hässleholm (Stadshuset) or at Hovdala Castle.
+Or download the maps here:

 Dela sidans innehåll: